 Reiterating the comment made by the bank CDO at the Evanta event, a new architectural vision is emerging.
 The recent Market Guide for Data Preparation Tools report from Gartner suggests that “by 2022, data preparation will become a critical capability in more than 60% of data integration, analytics/BI, data science, data engineering and data lake enablement platforms.”
 In the May 2019 Forrester report titled Big Data Fabric 2.0 Drives Data Democratization, Principal Analyst Noel Yuhanna writes that “businesses are reporting that integrating data from silos to support real-time insights has become a nightmare,” and that “without a big data fabric strategy, organizations will likely spend more time and effort ingesting, integrating, curating, and securing data insights.”

 Data preparation platforms as part of your fabric can power more than just ad hoc analytical requests.
-At the Gartner Data and Analytics Symposium in Orlando, Cox Automotive, Nationwide Insurance, and AdhereHealth joined me in a session to discuss their uses of Paxata’s self-service data preparation solution.
+At the Gartner Data and Analytics Symposium in Orlando, Cox Automotive, Nationwide Insurance, and AdhereHealth joined me in a session to discuss their uses of Data Prep self-service solution.
 Read my event blog post here.

 With Data Prep, Nationwide Insurance now has more than 20 different projects or initiatives, ranging from financial reporting to creating customer masters.
 Cox Automotive is powering their data quality program.
 And AdhereHealth is onboarding medical and health related data from a broad range of external sources to drive personalized medication adherence insights.